Globular cluster distributions as a dynamical probe of dark matter: Theoretical models and modeling assumptions

-We note that the mass loss rate for an isolated GC, quoted in Eq.~(\ref{eq:Mdotiso}), is larger by a factor of $\sim$20 than the mass loss rate adopted in Ref.~\cite{Liang:2023ryi} (guided by Ref.~\cite{2016MNRAS.463L.103G}).
-The main difference in these estimates can be tracked down to different estimates of the half-mass relaxation time, which, in turn, seems to stem from different numerical baseline estimates of GC central densities, or half-mass radii\footnote{Ref.~\cite{Liang:2023ryi} considered half-light radii of GCs in UDG1 as part of their observational input, based on data from Ref.~\cite{2022ApJ...927L..28D}.
-However, GCs in UDG1 are resolved by a few HST pixles at best, and the difficulty is greater for the smaller GCs for which mass loss is most important.
-Given that a factor of 2 error on $l_{1/2}$ translates to a factor of 8 error on $\rho_{1/2}$, we opt not to include this information without dedicated study of systematics.}.
-Low mass loss rate requires stronger DF at fixed GC radial distribution today~\cite{Bar:2022liw,Liang:2023ryi}, and numerical exploration in App.~\ref{a:massloss} shows that it also increases the statistical spread of the evolved GC radial distribution compared to its spread at larger mass loss rate.
-Because of these effects, Ref.~\cite{Liang:2023ryi} obtained lower estimates for the DM content of UDG1\footnote{We thank the authors of Ref.~\cite{Liang:2023ryi} for a discussion on this point.}, compared to what we find in Sec.~\ref{s:udg1}.
-We comment that the mass loss rate adopted in~\cite{Liang:2023ryi} would lead to $M_{\rm GC,peak}\approx10^4~M_\odot$, an order of magnitude lower than the peak inferred from observations.
-Thus, if this mass loss rate estimate is correct\footnote{See also discussion in~\cite{Gieles:2008ew}.}, it would imply that the power-law GCIMF model, and perhaps the basic association of GCs with evolved YMCs~\cite{Kravtsov:2003sm,Gnedin:2013cda,Krumholz2019,Hughes:2021got} may need to be revised.
+{ We note that the mass loss rate for an isolated GC, quoted in Eq.~(\ref{eq:Mdotiso}), is larger by a factor of $\sim$20 than the corresponding mass loss rate adopted in \cite{Liang:2023ryi} (guided by \cite{2016MNRAS.463L.103G}).
+We discuss this issue in more detail in Sec.~\ref{ss:comp}; and with this discrepancy in mind, we repeat several of our main calculations using a low mass loss rate compatible with that in \cite{Liang:2023ryi}.
+Low mass loss rate requires stronger DF at fixed GC radial distribution today~\citep{Bar:2022liw,Liang:2023ryi}, and numerical exploration in App.~\ref{a:massloss} shows that it also increases the statistical spread of the evolved GC radial distribution compared to its spread at larger mass loss rate. }